Updated January 2023

-These are by far the best Cancun public beaches!
-These Cancun beaches are safe for swimming making this one of the best beach vacation destinations in Mexico!
+These are by far the best public Cancun beaches!
+These are safe for swimming making this one of the best beach vacation destinations in Mexico!
 There are 22 Kilometres of of beautiful sandy public beaches in Cancun so there should be one that will suit your taste!

 Cancun offers a few "Blue Flag" rated beaches.
-These are safe beaches for swimming.
-They also offer disabled friendly access to the water.
-Most of these beaches are perfect for sunbathing, but some may not be the safest for swimming due to high waves which are obvious but undercurrents (a current of water below the surface, moving in a different direction from any surface current) are not noticeable and can be dangerous - even the most easterly beaches.
+These are safe public beaches for swimming and also offer disabled friendly access to the water.
+Most of these are perfect for sunbathing, but some may not be the safest for swimming due to high waves which are obvious but undercurrents (a current of water below the surface, moving in a different direction from any surface current) are not noticeable and can be dangerous - even the most easterly beaches.

 Color coded safety signs indicate beach conditions as follows: